vecchiotom/synn-loadscreen/README.md

 - Progressbar
     - Can have multiple progress bars for each type.
     - Can have single progress bars for all types
 - Loading screen image
 - Rotating loading messages
 - Music player
     - Play videos directly from youtube.
     - Pause and unpause and control volume on the fly.
+- Backgrounds
+    - Rotating backgrounds with fade in and fade out.
 - All of the above can be edited in the config.

 <hr>

 ## Planned

-- Backgrounds
-    - Rotating backgrounds with fade in and fade out.
+- Open for idea's! <3

 <hr>